20 facts about Hendrik Jacobus Scholten

 According to the RKD he was a pupil of Petrus Franciscus Greive and Lambertus Johannes Hansen.
 In 1852 he became a enthusiast of the Royal Academy of Art in Amsterdam, and was a devotee of the Amsterdam art societies Arti et Amicitiae, Kunstbevorderend Genootschap V.W., and Vereeniging Sint Lucas.
 He was in addition to a advocate of art societies in additional towns, such as the Pulchri studio in the Hague, the Schilder- en teekengenootschap Kunstliefde in Utrecht, and Kunst zij ons doel in Haarlem.
 He became art curator of the Teylers Stichting in 1872, which manages the art store of the Teylers Museum.
 In that capability he wrote a catalog of the museum’s collection, that was published in 1904.

-See also Who is Jacob Abels?
+See also This is Roland Wakelin

 He painted several paintings that hang in the museum’s galleries, as with ease as decorations in the Teyler’s fundatiehuis, where he lived and worked from 1863 until his death.